lakshya0010/genai-portfolio/week1/README.md

 - Used cosine similarity to compare sentence embeddings
 - Semantically similar sentences have higher cosine similarity scores
 - This principle is used in semantic search and RAG retrieval

+## Day 4 Notes

+- Text is broken into tokens before being processed by models
+- Token count is different from word count due to subword tokenization
+- Token limits affect prompt size, cost, and chunking strategies